How to Improve Fleet Utilization?

 - Fuel Consumption:

-Fuel consumption provides an essential and additional view compared to miles traveled.
-It helps logistics companies reduce their fuel costs.
+Fuel consumption provides an essential and additional view alongside miles traveled.
+It helps your businesses minimize excessive fuel usage, thereby reducing fuel costs.

 - Time utilization